 Located in the heart of Willemstad, this property offers the vibe of a beach resort within walking distance of downtown.
 Amenities include a private beach, infinity pool overlooking the harbour, three restaurants and a beach bar with live entertainment.

-[This story appears in the January 2019 issue of WestJet Magazine.]
+[This story appears in the January 2019 issue of WestJet Magazine and as since been updated]